ImpRIF: Stronger Implicit Reasoning Leads to Better Complex Instruction Following¶

 Overall Architecture¶

-The ImpRIF pipeline consists of: (1) constructing a constraint pool (three categories of programmatically verifiable atomic constraints: conditional, mathematical, and knowledge-based) → (2) generating ERGs and synthesizing implicit reasoning instructions (single-turn/multi-turn) → (3) SFT with ERG CoT → (4) GRPO RL training with multi-granularity process-verified rewards.
+The ImpRIF pipeline: (1) Construct a constraint pool (three types of verifiable atomic constraints: conditional/math/knowledge) → (2) Generate ERGs and synthesize implicit reasoning instructions (single/multi-turn) → (3) SFT with ERG CoT → (4) GRPO RL training with process-verified multi-granularity rewards.
+The first two steps turn "implicit reasoning" into controllable, verifiable training data, while the latter two steps teach the model to reason along the graph during initialization (SFT) and reinforcement (RL) stages.
+The entire pipeline shares the same ERG backbone.

 Key Designs¶